What is ransomware?

 Ransomware is a subset of malware in which the data on a victim's computer is locked -- typically by encryption -- and payment is demanded before the ransomed data is decrypted and access is returned to the victim.
-The motive for ransomware attacks is usually monetary and, unlike other types of attacks, the victim is usually notified that an exploit has occurred and is given instructions for how to recover from the attack.
+The motive for ransomware attacks is usually monetary, and unlike other types of attacks, the victim is usually notified that an exploit has occurred and is given instructions for how to recover from the attack.
 Payment is often demanded in a virtual currency, such as bitcoin, so that the cybercriminal's identity is not known.

-How ransomware attacks work
+How do ransomware attacks work?

-Ransomware kits on the deep web have allowed cybercriminals to purchase and use software tools to create ransomware with specific capabilities.
+Ransomware kits on the deep web have enabled cybercriminals to purchase and use software tools to create ransomware with specific capabilities.
 They can then generate this malware for their own distribution, with ransoms paid to their bitcoin accounts.
-As with much of the rest of the IT world, it is now possible for those with little or no technical background to order inexpensive ransomware as a service (RaaS) and launch attacks with minimal effort.
-In one RaaS scenario, the provider collects the ransom payments and takes a percentage before distributing the proceeds to the service user.
+As with much of the rest of the information technology world, it is now possible for those with little or no technical background to order inexpensive ransomware as a service (RaaS) and launch attacks with minimal effort.

 Types of ransomware